Bear Hunting Regulations

 Toxoplasmosis, most commonly associated with cats, is another parasitic disease that may be transmitted to humans if meat is not handled properly.
 To eliminate any health risks associated with Toxoplasmosis make sure no one who may be pregnant handle raw bear meat and always cook the meat thoroughly as you would for Trichinella.
 If you follow these simple guidelines you can enjoy your bear meat without any concern for exposure to Trichinella or Toxoplasmosis.

-Note: Black bear management zones are different than deer management zones.
+Note: Black bear management zones are different from deer management zones.
 Choose carefully when purchasing a black bear permit.
-For the 2017 season, only zones 1–5 are open for hunting.
+For the 2020 season, only zones 1–5 are open for hunting.

 Essential Black Bear Bowhunting Strategies